Beth-Watt/IBM-Linux-Course-Labs/Linux-Script-and-Permissions/README.md

 first and last name, then prints a greeting message.

 ## Background
-This was one of the more straightforward labs for me — I had already been introduced to Linux file permissions through the Google Cybersecurity Professional Certificate, so the `chmod` commands felt familiar going in.
+This was one of the more straightforward labs for me.
+I had already been introduced to Linux file permissions through the Google Cybersecurity Professional Certificate, so the `chmod` commands felt familiar going in.